-Samsung Galaxy Note 20 Ultra review: Too big to fail
+Samsung Galaxy Note 20 Ultra review: Still one of Samsung's best phones

 The Note 20 Ultra is big.
 It's expensive.
 It's niche.
 It does everything, yet Samsung's having an increasingly difficult time differentiating it from the Galaxy S series.

-At this point in the smartphone game, buying a Note is either in your vocabulary or it's another language completely.
-Especially at this starting price, and with these compromises.
+At this point in the smartphone game, buying a Note is either in your vocabulary, or it's another language completely, especially at this starting price and with these compromises.

-I've used the Galaxy S20+ more than any other phone this year; for me, it strikes the right balance for my needs.
-The Note 20 Ultra is a better phone, but it just may also be too much phone for me.
-I think by now we've all identified where we land on the spectrum of smartphone needs, and I'll just keep chipping away at S Pen mastery until it's part of my daily routine and I can finally say, without reservation, that I'm a Note person, too.
+I used the Galaxy S20+ more than any other phone in 2020, and I've spent some time with the S21+; for me, those phones strike the right balance for my needs.
+The Note 20 Ultra is a better phone in many ways, but it just may also be too much phone for me.
+I think by now, we've all identified where we land on the spectrum of smartphone needs, and I'll just keep chipping away at S Pen mastery until it's part of my daily routine and I can finally say, without reservation, that I'm a Note person, too.

-I have absolutely no reservations recommending such an extraordinary phone, but if you don't need 5G right now, you may want to wait a few months for the networks to improve — and for the Note 20 Ultra's first inevitable discount.
+I have absolutely no reservations recommending such an extraordinary phone, but if you don't need 5G right now, you may want to continue to wait for the networks to improve — and to see what the future of the Note in general looks like.
+If you're interested in a Note-style device in 2022, the Galaxy S22 Ultra is the obvious choice for its similarities to the Note 20 Ultra, and the fact that you're getting the absolute latest hardware and features.

 At a glance

-Note: This article was originally published in August 2020.
-It was updated in April 2021 and February 2022 with the following changes: